Investors spy opportunity in Europe's cash pile as QE nears

 "I would not be surprised if you see more share buyback activity in the course of the year."

-Companies in Europe, Middle East and Africa have built up cash balances by some 40 percent since the financial crisis to around $1.1 trillion in 2014, according to Moody's estimates, with the top "cash kings" including automaker Volkswagen, utility EDF and oil major Total.
+Companies in Europe, Middle East and Africa have built up cash balances by some 40 percent since the financial crisis to around $1.1 trillion in 2014, according to Moody's estimates, with the top "cash kings" including automaker Volkswagen (VOWG_p.DE), utility EDF (EDF.PA) and oil major Total (TOTF.PA).

-Returning more capital to shareholders does not necessarily mean eating into existing cash piles -- Siemens, for example, financed its share buyback plan via debt -- but the cost of hoarding this cash is expected to rise if extra ECB stimulus pushes interest rates beyond their already record lows.
+Returning more capital to shareholders does not necessarily mean eating into existing cash piles -- Siemens (SIEGn.DE), for example, financed its share buyback plan via debt -- but the cost of hoarding this cash is expected to rise if extra ECB stimulus pushes interest rates beyond their already record lows.

 This explains why some investors think shareholder pressure on cash-rich companies to return capital, combined with the historical precedent of central-bank stimulus in the United States, the United Kingdom and Japan -- which boosted returns from equities -- will gradually push companies out of ultra-liquid cash investments.